frequency-chain/frequency/designdocs/graph_sdk.md

 To relax the optimization computation on pages we can define a threshold of fullness along with hard cutoffs.
 If the newly added data causes this page to pass the defined threshold we will consider that the page became full after addition.
-Thresholds are there to reduce the possibility of adding a new data passing the hard cutoff point in which requires the data to be calculated twice.
+Thresholds are helpful to reduce the possibility of adding a new data passing the hard cutoff point in which requires the data to be calculated twice.
 First to ensure not passing the cutoff point and then to actually add the data to the page.